Birgitte Hjort Sørensen

 Birgitte Hjort Sørensen (born 16 January 1982) is a Danish actress.
 She has been nominated for three Robert Awards and one Bodil Award.
-Born in Hillerød and raised in Birkerød, Sørensen aspired to an acting career after watching the West End production of the musical Chicago while at school.
+Born in Hillerød and raised in Birkerød, Sørensen aspired to an acting career after visiting London while at school and watching the West End production of the musical Chicago.
 She graduated from the Danish National School of Performing Arts.
 Her acting debut was in a minor role in the television series The Eagle in 2005.
 She followed this by playing Roxie Hart in a Copenhagen production of Chicago, and later on the West End.
-Sørensen's breakthrough role was as journalist Katrine Fønsmark in the television political drama Borgen (2010–2013, 2022).
+Sørensen's breakthrough role was as television journalist Katrine Fønsmark in the Danish political drama television series Borgen (2010–2013, 2022).

 Early life

 Sørensen was born in Hillerød on 16 January 1982.
 She grew up in Birkerød.
 Both her parents are doctors and she has two elder sisters.
 Her early education was at the Bistrup School in Birkerød and Øregård Gymnasium in Hellerup.
 At the latter, she was the student council chair and editor of the school magazine.
 Sørensen decided in her early teens not to follow her parents' footsteps in pursuing a career in medicine after work experience with her mother at a geriatrics ward.
 She commented, "Being met with that number of people who can no longer go to the bathroom or eat by themselves, it was traumatising.
 I lived too much with their misery."

 While on a school trip to London at the age of 19, she watched the West End production of the musical Chicago which motivated her to become an actress.
 Sørensen spoke of the experience in an interview for The Guardian, "It was so amazing and sexy, and I sat there thinking, 'I want to be on that stage one day.'".
 Her motivation was solidified by her participation in a mini-musical school organised by the Gladsaxe Theatre which provided a six-month introduction to musical theatre.
 She continued her studies at the Danish National School of Performing Arts, during which time Sørensen made her acting debut in 2005 as a receptionist on the television series The Eagle.
 The school forbid its students from having jobs so Sørensen feigned illness to appear on the television show.
 Two years later she played the lead role of Roxie Hart in the 2007 production of Chicago at the Det Ny Teater in Copenhagen.
 The musical was critically acclaimed and became the highest grossing Danish theatre production of the year.
 For her performance she received a Reumert prize.
 Sørensen then reprised the role in the West End production in 2008 at the Cambridge Theatre.